voteview/Rvoteview/README.md

 Rvoteview
 =========

 **WARNING: This package is under construction.
-The server and database are currently being revamped.
-Some features may break. please limit the number of roll calls you request at a time and be prepared for queries to break or behave strangely.**
+Please be patient and feel free to contact [Luke Sonnet](mailto:luke.sonnet@gmail.com) with any questions.**

 This is a package that enables you to query the Voteview database for roll calls and work with data frames or a `pscl` `rollcall` object.